 The module employs Identity-Based Authentication.
-The module also supports TACACS+ for authentication in FIPS non-Approved mode only.
-Four operator privilege levels have been defined for use, Administrator, Supervisor, Operator and Upgrader with access rights as indicated in Table 8.
+The module also supports TACACS+ for authentication.
+Four operator privilege levels have been defined for use, Administrator, Supervisor, User and Upgrader with access rights as indicated in Table 8.
 Restricted Administrator privileges are available until the module is "Activated".
 Activation ensures that the default Administrator password is changed and allows additional user accounts to be created.
 A user with Administrator privilege can further restrict the available privilege levels to Administrator and Operator by selecting "Simplified" user model from the CLI.